| Effective: 8/1/1993 |

 Any non-ASU student-athlete participating in National Collegiate Athletic Association (NCAA) competition who sustains an injury or illness while visiting ASU for competition may receive treatment but is responsible for the entire cost of his or her medical care.

-Upon completion of a student-athlete’s eligibility or cessation of participation as a student-athlete, ICA will not pay for any medical services for any injury or illness incurred as a result of participating in intercollegiate sports, unless:
+Upon completion of a student-athlete’s eligibility or cessation of participation as a student-athlete, SDA will not pay for any medical services for any injury or illness incurred as a result of participating in intercollegiate sports, unless:

 and

-Student-athletes are required to see the team physician for an exit physical immediately after the completion of their academic eligibility or the cessation of their participation as student-athletes.
-During the exit physical the team physician will document any and all injuries sustained due to participation as a student-athlete.
+Student-athletes are required to see the team physician for an exit physical within 1 month after the completion of their academic eligibility or the cessation of their participation as student-athletes.
+During the exit physical the team physician will document any and all athletic injuries sustained due to participation as a student-athlete.
 The team physician will outline a treatment plan for any injuries that require further treatment.
-ICA will only be financially responsible for the treatment of such injuries.
+SDA will only be financially responsible for the treatment of such injuries.
 Upon cessation of their participation as student-athletes at ASU, the student-athletes will be responsible for any and all healthcare for medical problems and injuries that did not occur due to their participation as student-athletes and that were not documented at the time of their exit physical examinations.

 Practice players are eligible to receive treatment from the team physicians and athletic staff for injuries related to their participation as practice players.
 They are required to have a physical by the team physicians or their designee prior to their participation.
 They are required to carry and show proof of health insurance that provides coverage for injuries and medical care.
 ASU will act as the secondary insurance for all injuries sustained by students resulting from their participation as practice players.